Excerpt: Katrina, Sin of Love 3

 Saying this, she turned around and walked back towards the house.

-Meanwhile, Katrina surprised Maria by leaving her alone and going back to the manor, under the weak pretence that she wanted to have a word with her father.
+Meanwhile, Katrina surprised Maria by leaving her alone and going back to the manor, under the weak pretense that she wanted to have a word with her father.
 She came close to the large gate, when she heard Anton talking to Anca.
 She was stunned to see the two of them kissing, but she caught her breath when she saw Anton rejecting Anca.
 Katrina stood still until she saw Anca leaving, then she tiptoed closer to Anton.
 He seemed lost in his train of thoughts, and she asked herself whether or not to disturb his meditation.
 She braced up, took a few steps forward into the grass, unnoticed, she thought, but Anton felt her presence and lifted his eyes.

 – Ah, Katrina, how are you, my dear girl?